 \subsection{Study of Neighborhood Sampled Size}

-The number of selected neighbors for each feature node is an important hyper-parameter, which controls the number of features that each feature interacts with.
-We thus investigate how the neighborhood sampled size effects the model performance.
-As the total search space is too large, we here only show the performance of our model with $K = 3, m_1=n$ and varying value of $m_2$ and $m_3$.
-The results on three datasets are summarized in Figure~\ref{fig:edge}.
+The number of selected neighbors for each feature node is an important hyper-parameter that controls the number of features with which each feature interacts.
+We thus investigate how the neighborhood sample size affects the model performance.
+As the total search space is too large, we only show the performance of our model with $K = 3, m_1=n$ and varying values of $m_2$ and $m_3$.
+The results on three datasets are summarized in Fig.~\ref{fig:edge}.

-On Criteo dataset, there are totally 39 feature fields.
-We found that our model achieves best performance with $m_1=39, m_2 \times m_3=100$.
-The performances vary in the range of [0.8078, 0.8085], which proves that our model is quite robust, and not very sensitive to the size of neighborhood sampled size.
-On Avazu dataset, the model performance peaks with $m_1=23, m_2=10, m_3=2$ or $m_2=15, m_3=4$.
-On MovieLens-1M dataset, the model performance peaks when $m_2 \times m_3$ at around 9.
+On the Criteo dataset, there are a total of 39 feature fields.
+We found that our model achieves the best performance with $m_1=39$, and $m_2 \times m_3=100$.
+The performances vary in the range of [0.8084, 0.8091], which proves that our model is quite robust, and not very sensitive to the size of the neighborhood sampled.
+On the Avazu dataset, the model performance peaks with $m_1=23, m_2=10, m_3=2$ or $m_2=15, m_3=4$.
+On the MovieLens-1M dataset, the model performance peaks when $m_2 \times m_3$ is approximately 9.
 We also found a diminishing trend for sampling larger or smaller neighborhoods.
-In a word, the optimal neighborhood sampled sizes depend on the sizes of datasets.
+In other words, the optimal neighborhood sample size depends on the dataset size.